arbecker620/Titanic/readme.md

 ### Application Programming Interface (API) ###

 The API is built as a webservice to be hosted using the flask framework.

-The process for building the API container is the foollowing docker commands.
+The process for building the API container is the following docker commands.
+`code`

-docker build -t titanic .
+docker build -t titanic/api -f API/Dockerfile .

 docker container in -it titanic
+`code`

 $ python app.py